 Rescue short-acting bronchodilators should be prescribed to all patients for immediate symptom relief.
 Failure to respond to short-acting bronchodilator may signify an acute exacerbation.

 For group A patients (few symptoms and low risk of exacerbations), a short-acting or a long-acting bronchodilator is offered first-line.
 Long-acting beta-2 agonists (LABAs) and long-acting muscarinic antagonists (LAMAs) are preferred over short-acting bronchodilators, except for patients with only occasional dyspnea.
 LABAs and LAMAs both significantly improve lung function, dyspnea, and health status and reduce exacerbation rates. [ ] LAMAs have a greater effect on exacerbation reduction than LABAs.
 The effect of the bronchodilator should be evaluated.
-Depending on the response, it should either be continued or stopped or another class of bronchodilator should be tried.
+It should be continued if effective, otherwise it should be stopped and another class of bronchodilator or another inhaler device should be tried.

-For group C patients (few symptoms but higher risk of exacerbations), first-line treatment should be a LAMA. [ ]
+For group C patients (few symptoms but higher risk of exacerbations), first-line treatment should be a LAMA, as LAMAs have a greater effect on exacerbation reduction than LABAs in patients with moderate to very severe COPD.

 For group D patients (more symptoms and high risk of exacerbations), GOLD recommends starting therapy with a LAMA, a LABA/LAMA combination, or an inhaled corticosteroid (ICS)/LABA combination.
 A LAMA is the first choice for most patients.
-A LABA/LAMA combination should be considered if the patient is highly symptomatic (COPD assessment test [CAT] score >20) and an ICS/LABA combination should be considered if the patient’s blood eosinophil count is ≥300 cells/microliter or the patient has a history of asthma.
+A LABA/LAMA combination should be considered if the patient is highly symptomatic (COPD assessment test [CAT] score >20), especially if the patient has significant dyspnea and/or exercise limitation, and an ICS/LABA combination should be considered if the patient’s blood eosinophil count is ≥300 cells/microliter or the patient has a history of asthma.
 ICS increases the risk of developing pneumonia in some patients, so should only be used as initial therapy after the possible clinical risks and benefits have been evaluated. [ ]

 Further treatment is determined by the patient’s dyspnea/exercise limitation symptom burden and frequency of exacerbations after review and is independent of the patient’s GOLD group at diagnosis.
 GOLD recommends different treatment pathways depending on whether the primary treatment goal is relieving dyspnea/exercise limitation symptoms or reducing exacerbations.
 If treatment is required for both purposes, clinicians should follow the exacerbation pathway.
-Patients should be reviewed and their inhaler technique and treatment adherence assessed after each adjustment in treatment.
+Patients should be reviewed for symptoms and exacerbation risk, and their inhaler technique and treatment adherence assessed, prior to any adjustment in treatment.
+The role of non-pharmacologic treatment should also be assessed.
+Adjustment of pharmacologic treatment can consist of escalation or de-escalation of therapy, as well as switching inhaler devices or molecules within the same drug class.
+If treatment is changed, then clinicians should review the patient for a clinical response, and for any potential side effects.

-Recommended escalation therapy for patients with persistent dyspnea/exercise limitation after initial therapy is:
+Recommended escalation therapy for patients with persistent dyspnea/exercise limitation after initial therapy is as follows:

 Patients taking long-acting bronchodilator monotherapy should start a second long-acting bronchodilator from a different class.
 If symptoms do not improve, the second long-acting bronchodilator should be stopped.
 Changing inhaler device or molecules may be considered.